birogeri/kspace-explorer/README.md

 ![Demo](docs/demo.gif)

-K-space Explorer is written in Python 3 and uses open source libraries so it can be used for free and the source code can be inspected to peek under the hood.
+K-space Explorer is written in Python 3 and uses open source libraries, so it can be used for free and the source code can be inspected to peek under the hood.